juntyr/compression-safeguards/README.md

 ### (a) Safeguards for users of lossy compression

+#### `numcodecs-safeguards`

-We recommend using the safeguards through one of their integrations with popular compression APIs, e.g. `numcodecs-safeguards`:
+We recommend using the safeguards through one of their integrations with popular compression APIs, e.g. `numcodecs-safeguards` for non-chunked data:

 ```py
 import numpy as np